holochain-open-dev/invitations/DEV-README.md

 extern crate hc_coordinator_zome_invitations;
 ```

+we specify a crates-only branch which uses the latest stable release of holochain.
+For older versions set the branch to crates-only-[ver] where [ver] is the version series eg 0.1x
-you toml dependencies should looking something like this
+you toml dependencies should look something like this

 ```toml
 [dependencies]